Pay Order Vs Demand Draft: 3 Top Facts You Must Be Aware of

 What is a Demand Draft?

-A demand Draft (DD) is a negotiable instrument that the bank issues at the customer’s request.
-This allows the customers to make payments without the risk of cheque bounce or dishonour.
+DD is a negotiable instrument that the bank issues at your request.
+This allows you to make payments without the risk of cheque bounce or dishonour.

-Similar to the pay order, it requires the customer to pay beforehand to make payment to third-party beneficiaries without the banking details.
-However, unlike a pay order, it allows you to make payments in any bank branch even outside the city.
+Similar to the pay order, it requires you to pay beforehand to make payments to third-party beneficiaries without their banking details.
+However, unlike a pay order, it allows you to make payments in any bank branch, even outside the city.
 Here’s an overview of key features of demand drafts.

 • It includes payee and beneficiary details